Cretezy/MasterPassX/packages/core-js/README.md

 ## Dependencies

-For the base key derivation, we use `scrypt-async`.
-This is a fully JavaScript scrypt implentation, which works in browser (and is quick, takes ~0.5 seconds on average).
+For the base key derivation, we use `scrypt-async-modern`.
+This is a fully JavaScript async scrypt implementation, which works in browser (and is quick, takes ~0.5 seconds on average).

 Next we use `crypto-js` for a JavaScript HMAC-SHA256.
-Very quick.
+Very fast to run.
 Could be used alongside WebCrypto when more support is available.

 We also use `buffer` to mimic the Node.js `Buffer` in the browser.

-The goal was to have a set of library and code that works both on browsers and Node.js, and is very quick.
+The goal was to have a set of library and code that works both on browsers and Node.js, is very fast and is simple to maintain.